vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 The package maintainer will create a `schema.yaml` file that contains the configuration values available in the package.
 For each configuration value there should be a template or overlay that modifies the underlying software's configuration.

-### Create Package Metadata

-The package maintainer will need to provide general metadata about the package.
-This metadata will be exposed in the package repository that makes a package available to a cluster.

-* Category(s) of the type of functionality provided
-* Display name
-* Icon image in SVG base64 format
-* Short description of the package
-* Long Description of the package
-* List of Package Maintainers
-* Provider Name
-* Where/how to find support for the package

-### Create documentation

-This should include a brief overview of the software components contained in the package, a description of configuration parameters, and general usage information.
-This documentation is not inteneded to replace, or be as extensive as the official documentation for the software.

-The package documentation should highlight dependencies or considerations on other packages, software, Kubernetes distributions, or underlying infrastructure (e.g. AWS, GCP, Docker, vSphere, etc).

 ### Run linting checks

 * Validate Markdown for documentation